nf-core/website/markdown/events/2022/hackathon-october-2022.md

 Since the nextflow summit is going to be held just after the hackathon, we decided to keep talks to a minimum.
 There will however be some workshops that include talks.
 We keep you posted on that!

-We will coordinate our work and the issues we are working on using a single GitHub which we will post a link to here closer to the date.
+We will coordinate our work and the issues we are working on using a single GitHub Project Board which we will post a link to here closer to the date.
 There will be a separate tab for each group where will have collated a list of relevant issues.

 ## Group 1 - Documentation